Coping with Financial Stress

 Getting professional advice

-Depending on where you live, there are a number of organizations that offer free counselling on dealing with financial problems, whether it’s managing debt, creating and sticking to a budget, finding work, communicating with creditors, or claiming benefits or financial assistance.
+Depending on where you live, there are a number of organizations that offer free counseling on dealing with financial problems, whether it’s managing debt, creating and sticking to a budget, finding work, communicating with creditors, or claiming benefits or financial assistance.
 (See the “Get more help” section below for links).

 Whether or not you have a friend or loved one to talk to for emotional support, getting practical advice from an expert is always a good idea.
 Reaching out is not a sign of weakness and it doesn’t mean that you’ve somehow failed as a provider, parent, or spouse.
 It just means that you’re wise enough to recognize your financial situation is causing you stress and needs addressing.